 Not sure if a divorce is right for you?
-Below are questions to ask yourself before you start the discovery process.
-Review these concerns together so both of you can reveal your sensations in a healthy, safe, and structured method.
+Below are questions to consider prior to divorce and the overwhelming process.
+Review these concerns together, if you can, so both of you can reveal your feelings in a healthy, safe, and structured method.
 By doing this neither of you will be blindsided by the decision.

 Do you want to get separated?
 The choice to divorce is important, with repercussions that can last a lifetime.
 Marital issues do not always warrant a divorce, especially if they are little short-term issues.
 We all encounter them.

 When people are frustrated or angry, they can turn to unusual strategies to get what they desire.
-Do not make this error with a threat of divorce.
-It is legal action after all, which means the implications are broader and more harmful than may be intended.
+Do not make this error with the threat of divorce.
+It is a legal action after all, which means the implications are broader and more harmful than maybe intended.
 Be careful of this when considering divorce!

-When searching for a solution to better or complete your marriage, couple’s treatment would be an excellent place to begin.
+When searching for a solution to better or complete your marriage, a couple’s treatment would be an excellent place to begin.
 If no compromise can be made or if the distinctions between the two of you exceed your commonalities, a legal split might be required.
 But, remember that a divorce should be your last resort to ending your relationship with one another.

 Are you hoping that asking for a divorce will suggest something to your partner and they will begin treating you much better?
 Perhaps they will realize what they have lost and make the changes you need them to make.